r-rishit27/AgenticAI/Agentic_AI_ReadMe.md

 ## Contributions
 Feel free to contribute to the project by submitting issues or pull requests.
 Ensure proper documentation of new features or bug fixes.

 ---

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

----